 The concluding paragraph of a literature review serves to summarize the main findings and insights gained from the review process.
 It is important to highlight the significance of the reviewed studies in relation to the research topic.
 Additionally, addressing gaps or limitations within the existing literature helps identify areas requiring further investigation.
 Emphasizing the relevance and implications of the reviewed studies contributes to the overall understanding of the topic's importance and potential applications.
 Moreover, suggesting potential avenues for future research or areas that require further exploration provides valuable guidance for researchers and contributes to the advancement of knowledge within the field.

 Remember that a literature review is not just a summary of other people's work; it is an analytical discussion of those works and how they contribute to our understanding of the topic under consideration.
-Therefore, every reference cited in the text must appear in the reference list, and every source in the reference list must also be mentioned (cited) somewhere in the text!
+Therefore, every reference cited in the text must appear in the reference list.

 A SWOT analysis is a framework utilized to evaluate the Strengths, Weaknesses, Opportunities, and Threats that may be present in a given situation.
 This framework can be applied to businesses to assess different areas of the company and determine what may help or hinder their ability to achieve their goals.